wescc-dev/gogo/gopher-root/README.md

 ## LICENSE

-GoGopher is provided under the MIT License.
+GoGo is provided under the MIT License.
 See the [LICENSE](LICENSE) file including in this repository.

 ## Build and Run from Source

 ***Skip to the Docker section below if you don't want to build from source.***

-The source code for GoGopher is available at:
+The source code for GoGo is available at:

 ```
 https://github.com/wescc-dev/gogo